Will-Banksy/Will-Banksy/README.md

 I'm a soon-to-graduate BSc Ethical Hacking student at Abertay Uni, interested in all kinds of things.
 I have many open-source personal projects I work on

 Favourite programming language is Rust 🦀 but I've worked with and want to learn many more.
-I've done projects in many languages, e.g. C#, LLVM IR, Java, Kotlin, C/C++, PHP, Python, etc.
+I've done projects in many languages, e.g. C#, LLVM IR, Java, Kotlin, C/C++, PHP, Python, etc., but I'm particularly strong in Rust & C/C++.

 - 🔭 I’m currently working on QPix (and any other projects I feel like)
 - 🌱 I’m currently learning C++ and Qt again